 Ten Second Review

-The BRZ is a Subaru like no other before it, produced as part of a joint project with Toyota to breathe new life into an affordable rear-wheel drive coupe market that was once so vibrant.
+The BRZ has proved to be a Subaru like no other before it, produced as part of a joint project with Toyota to breathe new life into an affordable rear-wheel drive coupe market that was once so vibrant.
 This car doesn't need to be concussively quick, for the real joy in driving it comes through the tactility of its controls and the purity of its handling.
-An experience then, to be savoured.
+Now it's been usefully updated.

 Subaru has made its name amongst performance enthusiasts with rally replicas like the Impreza WRX.
 Yet the BRZ sports coupe we're looking at here is about as far away from a rally replica as you're ever likely to get, its engineers proudly trumpeting the absence of 4WD, turbocharging and sophisticated electronics, ironically the very things this Japanese brand has promoted to performance people for so many years.
-A change in philosophy then?
-Perhaps.
-Or it could simply be that the idea behind this car is not all Subaru's own.
 It came about as part of a joint project with Toyota who wanted a return to the affordable sportscar market but didn't have the production or the development capacity for it.
 Subaru provided both, creating what they see as a sportscar in the classic sense - rear wheel drive with a front-engined layout, a low centre of gravity and a high-revving engine.
 Having perfected the recipe, Toyota supplied the exterior design and production began at a purpose-built plant, both of this BRZ and its near-identical Toyota counterpart, the GT86.
-That car has a much higher market profile but a unique after-sales package means that this one might just be a better real world choice.
+That car has a much higher market profile but a strong after-sales package means that this one might just be a better real world choice.
 Either way, fast fireworks seem guaranteed.
-Let's put it to the test.
+Let's check out this revised version.

 Design and Build